Snooping around

 PS: Say, I almost forgot to mention – something to consider when hiking at Riverbend or Great Falls parks is the lack of places to grab a bite of lunch afterwards.
 Great Falls itself is very small and mostly residential, so there’s not much there.
 Going a little further afield, you tend to get sucked into Tyson’s Corner, with all its traffic and navigational problems.
 Fortunately I remembered visiting Mylo’s Grill quite some time ago, about 10 miles away along Old Dominion Drive in McLean.
 They were able to set up a private room for about 20 of us on only 2 hours’ notice.
 The service was excellent and the food was outstanding!
 It’s pretty easy to see how they earned top marks from Yelp and Urban Spoon

-Posted in Hiking, Photography | Tagged , , , , , , , , , | 2 Comments
+Posted in Hiking, Photography | Tagged , , , , , , , , , | Comments Off on Now that’s more like it!

 Morning on the marsh